sanushilshad/MEAN-stack-project/README.md

 TYPERTEXT
-A web app designed to create, update and delete texts online.
+A web app designed to create, update and delete texts online using MEAN stack.

 ## Dependencies